• Skip to primary navigation

 • Low Calorie Corn Bread

-This recipe for low calorie cornbread is everything we love about classic cornbread with a lot fewer calories!
-This recipe lightens up traditional cornbread recipes with cornmeal, cream-style corn, fat-free sour cream and reduced-fat cheese while being just as moist, crumbly and delicious.
+This recipe for low calorie cornbread is everything I love about southern cornbread with a lot fewer calories!
+This easy recipe lightens up traditional cornbread recipes with cornmeal, cream-style corn, fat free sour cream and reduced fat cheese.
+It has a perfect texture while being just as moist, crumbly and delicious without the need for lots of calories.

 Cornbread is also delicious topped with butter, honey or jam!
 With this quick homemade cornbread recipe, you'll never want to reach for a boxed mix again.
 The batter comes together in a cinch and bakes in under 30 minutes.
 If you like a bit of spice, feel free to heat things with jalapeños - this recipe is super versatile!
-You can also serve this healthy cornbread with something sweet like butter, honey or jam.
-Enjoy!
+You can also serve this cornbread with something sweet like butter, honey or jam for a touch of sweetness.

 Why You’ll Love This Recipe

-• It is made with low fat and low sugar ingredients, making it much lower in calories than traditional cornbread.
+It is made with low fat and low sugar ingredients, making it much lower in calories than traditional cornbread.
+This is a gluten-free recipe.
+There's no flour in this easy cornbread recipe.

-• Yellow Cornmeal: A coarse flour made from ground dried corn that gives cornbread its gritty-crumbly texture.
+• Yellow cornmeal: This type of cornmeal is coarse flour made from ground dried corn that gives cornbread its gritty-crumbly texture.
 It's inherently gluten-free and does not expand.
 It helps make moist, dense baked goods.

 • Salt: Strengthens the batter and helps achieve a moist, crumbly texture.
 It also highlights the sweet and buttery flavors.

-• Fat-Free Sour Cream: Makes this cornbread extra rich and moist.
-You can use fat-free sour cream to keep things low fat; otherwise, full-fat sour cream and Greek yogurt work here.
+• Fat free sour cream: Makes this cornbread extra rich and moist.
+You can use fat-free sour cream to keep things low fat; otherwise, full-fat sour cream and Greek yogurt work.

-• Reduced-Fat Shredded Cheddar Cheese: Loads this cornbread up with irresistible cheesy flavor while keeping this recipe low fat and low calorie.
-You can use mild cheddar, sharp cheddar, Mexican-blend or Colby jack here.
+• Reduced fat shredded cheddar cheese: Loads this cornbread up with irresistible cheesy flavor while keeping this recipe low fat and low calorie.
+You can use mild cheddar, sharp cheddar, Mexican-blend or Colby jack.

 • Butter (melted): Helps make cornbread with fluffy centers and firm, golden brown surfaces.